EvanWritesCode/simple_rq/README.md

 For dev:
 * ~line 147 replace `supervised no` to `supervised systemd`
-* ~line 507 uncomment `requirepass foobared` and change `foobared` to a secure and long password of your choosing"
+* ~line 507 uncomment `requirepass foobared` and change `foobared` to a secure and long password of your choosing.
+The code is configured to use password `reallylongpasswordgoeshere` (TODO:  change to env var)

 For Prod:  WIP